• Tottenham Clouds

 Science Museum Press Release - 7 July 2016:

-This exquisite Georgian clock becomes Science Museum's most precious acquisition.
+This exquisite Georgian clock becomes the Science Museum's most precious acquisition.
 A rare Georgian clock, capable of recording changes in air pressure and used at the dawn of climate science has been acquired for the nation by the Science Museum.

 Dated 1766, the barograph clock is one of only four of its type that highly-regarded London clockmaker Alexander Cumming is known to have constructed.
 It was used by renowned meteorologist Luke Howard to conduct some of the world’s first urban climate studies.